ramadatta/ShinyApps/ggResist/readme.md

 # ggResist
-Generate a resistome plots from CGE resfinder output
+A R Shiny app to generate a resistome plots from CGE resfinder output